DoD-Platform-One/velero/docs/DEVELOPMENT_MAINTENANCE.md

 - Changed image to default to Ironbank image
 - Set default `podSecurityContext`, `containerSecurityContext`,  and `imagePullSecrets`
 - Added commented out values for `serviceMonitor.scheme` and `serviceMonitor.tlsConfig`
+- Added values for aws, csi, and azure under the new `plugins` section

 ## chart/templates/deployment.yaml

 - Added CA bundle conditionally as ENV/volume mount
+- Changed `initContainers` configuration to merge `.values.plugins` with the `initContainers` configs

 ## chart/templates/cert-secret.yaml